In Nobel speech, Akira Yoshino says lithium-ion batteries will play key role in future sustainable society | The Japan Times

 In the lecture, titled “Brief History and Future of Lithium-ion Batteries,” Yoshino underscored that the development of the batteries can be linked with that of AI, the internet of things and next-general wireless networks.

-Lithium-ion batteries are a “very, very fortunate fellow,” born with the support of eight Nobel laureates, Yoshino said.
+Lithium-ion batteries are “very, very fortunate fellows,” born with the support of eight Nobel laureates, Yoshino said.

-As a reason for the selection of the lithium-ion battery researchers for this year’s prize, Yoshino cited expectations for the batteries’ contributions to efforts to build a sustainable society.
+Regarding a reason for selection of the lithium-ion battery researchers for this year’s prize, Yoshino cited expectations for the batteries’ contributions to efforts to build a sustainable society.

 “Innovation all around will enable a sustainable society to be achieved very soon,” Yoshino said.